-WDBM "IMPACT 88.9FM" comes to you at 889, 24 hours a day, 365 days a year with alternative music, news, sports and talk on campus issues.
-This student-operated, awardwinning, FCC-licensed, non-commercial station can be heard at distances of 50 miles or more.
-WDBM was named "College Station of the Year" by The Michigan Association of Broadcasters in 2000, 2001, and 2003.
-The station is also heard worldwide on the Internet at: impact89fm.org
+WDBM "IMPACT 89FM" comes to you at at 88.9 FM - 24 hours a day, 365 days a year with alternative music, news, sports and community related talk.
+This award-winning, student run station is non-commercial and has a coverage radius of 50 miles.
+WDBM has been named Michigan's "College Station of the Year" five out of the last six years, and can be heard online at www.impact89fm.org